Ikejude/House-Price-Prediction-In-Nigeria/README.md

 2. Navigate to the notebooks directory.
 3. Open the house_pred.ipynb notebook.
 4. Follow the instructions in the notebook to preprocess the data, train the model, and make predictions.
+5. Deploy model using FastAPI.
+The files are included for execution.
 You can modify the notebook or add your own code to experiment with different techniques and improve the model's performance.

 ## Contributing